Lívia Mathias

-Lívia Claro Mathias (born 30 January 2003), known as Lívia Mathias or just Lívia, is a Brazilian footballer who plays as a right-back for Santos FC.
+Lívia Claro Mathias (born 30 January 2003), known as Lívia Mathias or just Lívia, is a Brazilian footballer who plays as a right-back for Mixto.

 Career

 Born in Santo André, São Paulo, Lívia represented the youth categories of Centro Olímpico, São Paulo, Santos and Internacional before moving to Corinthians in 2021, initially for the under-17 team.
 She made her professional debut with the latter side on 24 August 2022, starting in a 2–1 Campeonato Paulista home loss to Ferroviária.

 On 1 February 2023, Lívia signed her first professional contract with Timão.
 On 18 December, after spending most of the year with the under-20 team, she left the club.

 On 24 January 2024, Lívia returned to Santos on a two-year contract, now being assigned to the first team.